-Fall burndown applications are an option that may be beneficial in fields with a history of problems with winter annuals (e.g. horseweed/marestail, field pennycress, henbit).
-The advantages of fall applications include more consistent control since winter annuals are smaller, and there will be less weed biomass next spring that may interfere with planter operations.
+Fall burndown applications may be beneficial in fields with a history of problems with winter annuals like horseweed (marestail), field pennycress, and henbit.
+The advantages of fall applications include more consistent control and less weed biomass the next spring that may interfere with planter operations.
 Consider the following before choosing this management option:

-- When selecting burndown treatments, consider the likelihood of resistant horseweed biotypes in the field.
-HG 91 (glyphosate) and HG 2 (ALS) resistant populations are widespread across the state.
-Including 0.5 lb ae 2,4-D LVE or 0.25 lb ae dicamba to glyphosate will increase the consistency of horseweed control, even in fields without glyphosate resistance.
+- When selecting burndown treatments, consider the spectrum of winter annual and perennial species (e.g. dandelion) in the field.
+HG 91 (glyphosate) and HG 2 (ALS) resistant horseweed populations are widespread across the state.
+Including 0.5 lb. ae 2,4-D LVE or 0.25 lb. ae dicamba to glyphosate will increase the consistency of horseweed control, even in fields without glyphosate resistance.
 The addition of a residual herbicide in fall applications is not recommended due to the lack of consistent benefit and added expense.
 Residual herbicides are better left for spring herbicide applications, closer to the timeframe when most weed species are germinating.